I revisited Sunset Boulevard.

 Before my viewing revisit, it had been almost 40 years since I’d been there and it has changed…or probably, I have.

-I remember seeing it before with a sensitivity short on life experience and fresh from a recent viewing of WHATEVER HAPPENED TO BABY JANE, a callow and totally incorrect approach.
+I remember seeing it before with a sensitivity short on life experience and fresh from a recent viewing of Whatever Happened to Baby Jane, a callow and totally incorrect approach on my part.
 Hollywood madness played large and deadly.

 I accepted the criticisms of many that Gloria Swanson’s “campy” performance to be accurate.
 (Cue the loud buzzer and the announcer’s voice; “Thank you for playing!”)

-I have come to think the two most difficult things for an actor to play are;
+I believe the two most difficult things for an actor to play are;

 1. Not pretty, and